oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

 Once details are entered , Click on Next

-7. On the next screen , Click on Create
+7. On the next screen , click on Create.

    ![Image showing VCN creation options selected](./images/vcn_summary.png " ")